 A strong association between incomes across generations—with children from poor families likely to be poor as adults—is frequently considered an indicator of insufficient equality of opportunity.
-Studies of such “intergenerational persistence,” or lack of intergenerational mobility, are concerned with measuring the strength of the relationship between parents’ socio-economic status and that of their children as adults.
-However, reliable measurement requires overcoming important data and methodological difficulties.
-Moreover, the association between equality of opportunity and common measures of intergenerational persistence is not as clear-cut as is often assumed.
+Studies of such “intergenerational persistence,” or lack of intergenerational mobility, measure the strength of the relationship between parents’ socio-economic status and that of their children as adults.
+However, the association between equality of opportunity and common measures of intergenerational persistence is not as clear-cut as is often assumed.
+To aid interpretation researchers often compare measures across time and space but must recognize that reliable measurement requires overcoming important data and methodological difficulties.

 Intergenerational income elasticity, a measure of inequality transmitted between generations, is related to a well-developed conceptual framework.

-Comparisons of intergenerational income persistence across countries, localities, and time reveal settings where intergenerational links are weaker.
+Comparisons of intergenerational income persistence across countries, localities, and time reveal settings where intergenerational links are weaker; the impacts of poorly measured parental income on elasticity estimates are clear.

-Correlations between rank positions in the income distribution, which are unrelated to the particular distribution, may be a purer measure of persistence than elasticity.
-Researchers are developing other measures which can capture the size and direction of mobility.
+Correlations between positions in the income distribution may be a purer measure of persistence than elasticity; researchers are developing new measures to capture the size and direction of mobility.

 Not all mechanisms driving intergenerational persistence are necessarily clearly related to fairness and equality of opportunity.

-Data requirements for reliably comparing estimates of intergenerational mobility are stringent, resulting in considerable uncertainty.
+Data requirements for reliably comparing estimates of intergenerational mobility are stringent, resulting in considerable uncertainty, although the increasing availability of administrative data is leading to a step-change in knowledge.

 The properties of new measures of intergenerational persistence are less well understood.